websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.md

-# Adding Settings to the Elasticsearch Connector
+# Advanced Configuration of the Liferay Elasticsearch Connector

 The [Elasticsearch connection](./connecting-to-elasticsearch.md) is configured using a [configuration file or via System Settings](./elasticsearch-connector-configuration-reference.md#configuration-files-and-system-settings-entries).